Meet: Gwendoline Porte

 Considering ‘everything is possible’ in London, I thought “why not going back to college at 40?”.
 I first started Interior Design with a BETC diploma level 2 that allowed me to present a portfolio to the Chelsea College of Arts for a Graduate Diploma with my talented friend Astrid Desveaux.
 We felt stronger together.

-What made you choose Chelsea to study at?
+Why did you choose to study at Chelsea?

 I was looking for a high standard university to get into the real world of design.
 This became even more concrete when I visited the amazing professional facilities, libraries and workshops.
 I could feel the creative excitement and worldwide network with students from a wide range of countries, curriculum and tutors’ level of excellence and the access to the different sites.